-Due to strict regulations and security aspects it takes an effort to open a bank account in Sweden, as in most foreign countries.
-Banks are required to carry out a stringent check of customer identity and they charge a fee for their services.
-Also, services and offers from the different banks are depending on how long you’re staying and whether you have a Swedish personal identity number or not.
+It takes an effort to open a bank account in Sweden, as in most foreign countries.
+This is due to strict regulations and security aspects.
+Banks are required to carry out a stringent check of customer identity and charge a fee for their services.
+Also, services and offers from different banks depend on the length of your stay and whether or not you have a Swedish personal identity number.

 General information - cash, checks and credit cards